halaway/sudoku-solver/README.md

 ## Note
 There aren't sufficient error cases for using grids of larger or smaller sizes.
 Also, the window is of a certain width and height, but, future impovements can be made to account for changes in window size as well as for changes in the Board size greater than or less than _9_.
+The "OpenSans-Regular.ttf" or any suitable font will also have to be downloaded to use.